adam4813/dominatro/README.md

 # Dominatro

-A Balatro-like point-building game using dominoes, built with Three.js and Vite.
+A Balatro-like point-building game using dominoes, built with Three.js, TypeScript, and Vite.

 ## Game Concept

 Dominatro is inspired by the roguelike deck-builder Balatro, but uses dominoes instead of playing cards.
 Players build combinations of dominoes to score points and progress through increasingly challenging levels.

+**Note:** This is a prototype to validate the fun factor.
+If successful, a full-featured rewrite will follow.

 ## Features